DryBasic/SPC-Plot/README.md

 ```
 The violations attribute is a `pandas.Series` object with the violating record's
 index pointing to a list of the rules violated.

-***

-### Known Bugs

-- Default hover labels duplicate the specified "y"
-- Default hover label for control violations has values offset from their labels